GaloisInc/cardano-node/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.HeadersServed

-> A counter triggered on any header event
+> A counter triggered only on header event

 Dispatched by:
 ChainSync.ServerHeader.Update

-### ChainSync.HeadersServed

-> A counter triggered on any header event

-Dispatched by:
-ChainSync.ServerBlock.Update

-### ChainSync.HeadersServed.Falling

-> A counter triggered only on header event with falling edge

-Dispatched by:
-ChainSync.ServerHeader.Update

-### ChainSync.HeadersServed.Falling

-> A counter triggered only on header event with falling edge

-Dispatched by:
-ChainSync.ServerBlock.Update

 ### Forge.AboutToLeadSlotLast